 The backstory

-Steady supports media makers in building an audience and driving revenue via subscriptions to newsletters, blogs etc. While most of the tools and features for media makers live in their main application, they outsourced the subscriptions & billing management to a third-party service (Chargebee).
-The media makers app was very tightly coupled to Chargebee as it relied on it for core business logic within the app, as well as accounting.
+Steady supports Media Makers in building an audience and driving revenue via subscriptions to newsletters, blogs etc. While most of the tools and features for Media Makers live in their main application, they outsourced the subscriptions & billing management to a third-party service (Chargebee).
+The Media Makers app was very tightly coupled to Chargebee as it relied on it for core business logic within the app, as well as for accounting.

 Introducing: Charger, the fraternal twin